Tim Banks

 Tim Banks (born December 16, 1971), is an American college football coach and former player.
-He is the defensive coordinator and safeties coach for the University of Tennessee, a position he has held since 2021.
+He is the co–defensive coordinator and safeties coach for the Auburn University.
 He played college football for Central Michigan.

 Early life

 A native of Detroit, Michigan, Banks is a graduate of Martin Luther King High School.

 College playing career

 After redshirting as a true freshman, Banks was a four-year letterwinner for the Central Michigan Chippewas.
 He was a two-time All-MAC second team selection at cornerback and was a co-captain on the Chippewas’ 1994 MAC Championship team.
 He led CMU in tackles in 1993 with 105 stops.

 Coaching career

 Early coaching career

 In 1996, Banks began his coaching career with the Bowling Green Falcons as a graduate assistant under head coach Gary Blackney.
 From there he spent two seasons with the Ferris State Bulldogs as the defensive backs coach.
 In 1999 and 2000, Banks made a return to Bowling Green as the running backs coach his first season and as the defensive backs coach the next.

 Banks joined the Memphis Tigers staff in 2001 when head coach Tommy West took the reins of the Tiger program.
 He oversaw outside linebackers in his first season in Memphis before taking over as cornerbacks coach for the 2002 campaign.
 In his first season coaching cornerbacks, the Tigers finished ninth in Division I-A in pass defense, allowing an average of just 165.8 yards per game.